shivamsince2001/MY_PROJECT/README.md

 ## 🧠 Programs Included

 - `palindrome.cpp` — Program to check whether the input number is a **palindrome**.
+- - `matrix_addition.cpp` – Program to add two matrices.
+It takes input for two 2D matrices, checks if their dimensions match, and prints their sum if addition is possible.

 > *(More files will be added soon)*